Sir Billi: Plot

-Sir William “Billi” Sedgewick works as veterinarian and resides with Gordon, a goat who behaves as a dog, outside the small town of Catterness, located within the Scottish Highlands.
+Sir William "Billi" Sedgewick is a veterinarian and resides with Gordon, a goat who behaves like a dog, outside the small town of Catterness, located within the Scottish Highlands.
 On orders of the Scottish government, beavers have become illegal in Scotland and are to be sent to Norway.
-During one such removal, a lorry carrying a large group of beavers is involved in an accident, letting loose some of the beavers.
-The officers in charge of the operation, McKenzie and McTavish, manage to recapture most of the beavers, but one escapes.
+During one such removal, a lorry carrying a large group of beavers is involved in an accident, letting loose some beavers.
+The officers in charge of the operation, McKenzie and McTavish, manage to recapture most beavers, but one escapes.
 The escapee, Bessie Boo, is subsequently adopted by a family of rabbits.
 McKenzie, posing as a police officer, mounts an obsessive search for Bessie.

 Five years pass as McKenzie continues his search for Bessie.
 Meanwhile, Bessie and the rabbits partake in a tobogganing race.
-Bessie's adoptive brother, named Wee Dave, and their mother fall into a river due to the former's carelessness, leading Bessie to attempt to rescue them.
-Billi, Gordon, and Billi's grandson, Jake, are driving towards Catterness when another rabbit alerts them of the problem.
+Bessie's adoptive brother, Wee Dave, and their mother fall into a river due to the former's carelessness, leading Bessie to attempt to rescue them.
+Billi, Gordon, and Billi's grandson, Jake, drive towards Catterness when another rabbit alerts them of the problem.
 Billi organises a deputation in the town square before noticing McKenzie acting strangely and questioning his identity.

-During the group's search, Billi finds and resuscitates Bessie's mother, and soon locates Bessie and Dave approaching Baron McToff's dam.
+During the group's search, Billi finds and resuscitates Bessie's mother and soon locates Bessie and Dave approaching Baron McToff's dam.
 McToff, despite his protests, accepts Billi's demands to turn off the turbines.
 The group manages to rescue Dave, only to miss Bessie.
-Gordon bungee-jumps down to catch Bessie, but himself falls into the river.
+Gordon bungee jumps down to catch Bessie but falls into the river.
 The group retrieves Gordon, but they are distracted by a submarine.
-Billi gathers a group to save Gordon with a trampoline, but Gordon is knocked out.
+Billi gathers a group to save Gordon with a trampoline, but Gordon gets knocked out.
 Victoria, a pilot duck assisting with the group's rescue, throws Billi a bottle of water, which he uses to revive Gordon.

 Lady Serena, Billi's daughter, hands Bessie to the submarine's pilot, but McKenzie absconds with Bessie.
-McKenzie then hijacks Billi‘s Land Rover, causing Billi to give chase in his Aston Martin and eventually on his skateboard across the Highlands.
-Ending up outside of a military base, McKenzie tries to have Billi arrested, before they are both confronted by the police.
-McKenzie is himself arrested for his crimes, while Billi promises to reunite Bessie with her family.
-The townspeople celebrate their victory at the Catterness Inn, while Bessie is returned to her mother.
+McKenzie then hijacks Billi's Land Rover, causing Billi to give chase in his Aston Martin and eventually on his skateboard across the Highlands.
+Ending up outside a military base, McKenzie tries to have Billi arrested before they are both confronted by the police.
+McKenzie is arrested for his crimes, while Billi promises to reunite Bessie with her family.
+The townspeople celebrate their victory at the Catterness Inn while Bessie gets returned to her mother.
 Billi and his consort, Toni Turner, leave the celebration to drive off into the moonlight.